moazzamaparvez/Data-Analytics-Portfolio/Superstore Sales Dashboard/README.md

-# Superstore Data Analytics Portfolio
+# Superstore Sales Data Analytics

 # Overview
 This portfolio demonstrates data analytics and visualization skills using a **Superstore dataset**.
 The goal is to showcase insights derived from sales data across regions, categories, time periods, and customers using **Excel, PivotTables, charts, and dashboards**.